railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

 .. index::
    single: journal; minimal journals

-.. note::  Minimal journals
+.. note::  Minimal Journals

-	At a minimum you have to create one analytic journal for Sales and one for Purchases.
+	At a minimum, you have to create one analytic journal for Sales and one for Purchases.
-	If you do not create these two, OpenERP will not validate invoices linked to an analytic account because it would not be able to create an analytic accounting entry automatically.
+	If you do not create these two, OpenERP will not validate invoices linked to an analytic account, because it would not be able to create an analytic accounting entry automatically.

 .. figure::  images/account_analytic_journal.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Creating an analytic journal*